rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% endtab %}
 {% endtabs %}

-## Disabling User Tracking Until User's Consent
+## Disabling User Tracking Until User Consent

 If you want to opt out of tracking any user activity while waiting for their consent, you can use the `optOut` API to disable user tracking, as shown: